Vumacc/Vumacc/README.md

 <h3 align="center">I make websites :3</h3>

 <p align="center">
-Helloo, I'm a frontend web developer and programmer with a ✨<i>PASSION</i>✨ for making overengineered code.
+Helloo, I'm a frontend web developer and programmer with a ✨<i>PASSION</i>✨ for making idiotic code.
 <br>
 <br>
 If you want to contact me for some reason you can send me an <a href="mailto:ays7.vumacc@gmail.com">email</a> or DM me on <a href="https://www.discord.com/users/1247240273218768898">Discord</a>.